-Sweatcoin is a new cryptocurrency & through it’s mobile app you can allegedly rack up free coins just by walking around.
-The app keeps a track on your GPS & walking activity, then your steps get converted into Sweatcoins…
+Sweatcoin is a new cryptocurrency & through the Sweatcoin mobile app you can allegedly rack up free coins just by walking around.
+The app keeps a track on your GPS & walking activity, then your steps get converted into Sweatcoins.

 You see Sweatcoin offer a mobile app which when downloaded to your phone tracks your GPS & your walking activity.
 If you activate the app & sign up to Sweatcoin then you’ll begin earning Sweatcoins simply by walking around.

-Though the important thing to note here is that your activity does have to be outdoors, that’s why Sweatcoin need access to your GPS – to determine whether you’re inside or out.
-So any walking around inside that you do won’t be counted, instead your Sweatcoins will start racking up once you step outside.
+However, the important thing to note here is that your activity does have to be outdoors, that’s why Sweatcoin needs access to your GPS – to determine whether you’re inside or out.
+So any walking around inside that you do won’t be counted, instead, your Sweatcoins will start racking up once you step outside.

 How Does Sweatcoin Work?